Anna is a New Yorker writing about her globe-trotting, culinary, and healthy living adventures.

-- Charisma - Charisma is the ability to influence others based on personal magnetism or charm.
-Charismatic leaders may be highly assertive like JFK or not assertive at all like Nelson Mandela or Mother Theresa.
+- Charisma: This is the ability to influence others based on personal magnetism or charm.
+Charismatic leaders may be highly assertive like JFK or not assertive at all, like Nelson Mandela or Mother Theresa.

-- Team orientation - Team orientation is the ability to collaborate as a team toward a common goal.
+- Team orientation: This is the ability to collaborate as a team toward a common goal.

 "Culture-specific" leadership characteristics include:

-- Self-Protection - Self-protection is a trait in some leaders who look out only for their own self-interest.
+- Self-Protection: This is a trait in some leaders who look out only for their own self-interest.
 They seek safety and security through status enhancement and "saving face".
-These type of leaders are usually after power and are conscious of status.
+These types of leaders are usually after power and are conscious of status.

-- Participation - Participative leaders allow others to participate in decision-making.
-These type of leaders usually involve others and empower team members.
+- Participation: Participative leaders allow others to participate in decision-making.
+These types of leaders usually involve others and empower team members.

-- Autonomy - Leaders who are autonomous are those who are individualistic and expect their follows to take orders from them.
+- Autonomy: Autonomous leaders are those who are individualistic and expect their followers to take orders from them.